sagemath/trac_to_gh/Issue 7987.md

 CC:  @williamstein @mwhansen @jasongrout @nexttime

 Unless special libraries or C flags are needed, we can auto-generate almost this whole list, which simplifies the making of new .pyx files in the standard library.

+I am sure this needs rebasing WRT any new modules that have been added.

+See also #15410.

 Issue created by migration from https://trac.sagemath.org/ticket/7987